 Regulation types include:

-Deep visibility tools accumulate access information during the entire lifecycle of the sensitive unstructured data.
-You should avoid traditional tools that provide limited visibility and require forensic action to correlate and search across multiple log files.
+SOLUTION CONSIDERATION : Deep visibility tools accumulate access information during the entire lifecycle of the sensitive unstructured data.
+You should avoid traditional tools that provide limited visibility and require forensic action to search log files

 3. Insider Threat